Three RCSI Physiotherapy students are seen laughing and looking at textbook together )

 Established in 1999, the RCSI School of Physiotherapy is renowned for training of highest quality graduates with excellent clinical and leadership skills.

-The School also offers an MSc/Postgraduate Diploma in Neurology and Gerontology and a number of MSc and PhD postgraduate research opportunities.
+The School also offers a range of Postgraduate taught courses including a Cert/Dip/MSc in Rehabilitation and an MSc in Advanced Musculoskeletal Physiotherapy and a number of MSc and PhD Postgraduate research opportunities.